 This is an important meeting.
 To ensure proper representation at the Meeting, please complete, sign, date and return the proxy card in the enclosed self-addressed envelope or vote by telephone or through the Internet.
-Even if you vote your shares prior to the Meeting, you still may attend the Meeting and vote your shares in person if you wish to change your vote.
+Even if you vote your shares prior to the Meeting, you still may participate in the Meeting and vote your shares at the time of the Meeting if you wish to change your vote.